 We broke these requirements out into bullet points and divided them into sections of what we did before departing the United States and after arriving into the European Union.

-Our first trip was specific to Norway, which has more stringent requirements than other Schengen countries.
+Our first trip was specific to Norway, though a European Country, and not in the EU, it has more stringent requirements than other Schengen Zone countries.
 When we traveled to Spain, they didn’t even bat an eye at her.
-The majority of these requirements will apply to all EU countries.
+The majority of these requirements will apply to all EU countries for pet transport (minus the UK which is still figuring out Brexit).

 Want to know how to fly internationally with a dog?
 Read our detailed post all about it.